holstt/google-drive-discordbot/README.md

 Go to `localhost:[PORT]/swagger/v1/swagger.json` to get an overview of the endpoints.

-### Drive - Queries
+### Query files in Google Drive

+*Coming soon...*

-### Sheets - Attendance registration
+### Attendance registration in Google Sheets

 Registrering attendance requires that:
 - The Google Sheets API is enabled for your GCP service account.
 - An url to a spreadsheet where the GCP account has _editor_ access.
-As such, you have to ensure that the spreadsheet is shared with the email of the account.
+That is, you have to share the spreadsheet with the email of the GCP account.
-- The sheet complies with certain rules in order for the GoogleDriveService to insert/register the attendance correctly in the sheet.
-It is possible to have a compliant sheet created for you from a template, by simply providing an id on a completely empty sheet at the first attendance request.
-Then the service will create an attendance sheet and register the attendance. attendance ready-made
+- The sheet complies with certain rules in order for the GoogleDriveService to parse and register the attendance correctly in the sheet.
+It is possible to have a compliant sheet created for you from a template by simply providing an id of a completely empty sheet at the first attendance request.
+The service will then build a default attendance sheet and register the attendance.

 To register attendance call the endpoint `sheet/attendance-updates` with a json object containing the spreadsheet id and attendees with their presence status and an optional message.
-If the spreadsheet contains multiple tabs (sheets), and the attendance is **not** on the first tab, then the sheetId must be specified.
+If the spreadsheet contains multiple tabs (aka. *sheets*), and the attendance is **not** on the first tab, then the *sheetId* must be specified.

 ```JSONC
 {